 Cholesterol is carried through the bloodstream by carriers made of fat and proteins called; Lipoproteins.

 Lipoproteins are classified based on their density.
 LDL is Low-Density Lipoprotein and HDL is High-Density Lipoprotein.

 LDL deposits excess cholesterol in the walls of blood vessels, and induces a buildup of cholesterol, white blood cells, calcium, and other substances in the walls of arteries, causing them to narrow.

 High levels of LDL-cholesterol can clog arteries in a medical condition called atherosclerosis, and increase the risk for cardiovascular diseases such as heart attack and stroke.

-HDL acts as a scavenger that cleans out potentially bad cholesterol from the arteries and a healthy HDL-cholesterol level may protect against heart attack and stroke.
+HDL acts as a scavenger that cleans out potentially bad cholesterol from the arteries and a reasonable HDL-cholesterol level may protect against heart attack and stroke.

 An imbalance of electrolytes such as potassium and sodium, can give rise to cardiovascular disorders caused by abnormal heart contractions, that can increase a person's risk for having a heart attack.

 Damaged liver cells release the enzyme ALT into the bloodstream, hence the amount of ALT in serum may be helpful in the early detection of liver disease.

 A significant increase in the serum levels of the liver enzymes ALP, AST, ALT, and GGT are associated to a host of medical conditions.

 High levels of LDH point to acute or chronic cell damage, organ or tissue damage, and this enzyme is also a valuable prognostic marker in lymphoma, leukaemia, and colon cancer.

 High levels of Uric acid are seen most commonly in those with a predisposition to gout.

 Creatinine is a waste product from the breakdown of creatine phosphate found in muscle tissue.